Property Dualism Implies Substance Dualism

 • Ralph Weir

-Faculty of Theology and Religion, University of oxford, United Kingdom
+Associate Member, Faculty of Theology and Religion, University of Oxford; Senior Lecturer in Philosophy, University of Lincoln, UK.

 چکیده [English]